-In this article, we will analyze how a WD My Passport external drive could be brought back to life after it fails to mount on Mac.
-Yes, recovering files from WD Passport on Mac is also taken care of in this blog.
+Summary: In this blog, we will learn how a WD My Passport external drive could be brought back to life after it fails to mount on Mac.
+We will also discuss about recovering deleted files from WD Passport on Mac.

 Popular Uses of WD My Passport